Brrr. When it’s freeeeeezing cold outside you don’t have to let soaring energy bills put a freeze on your profits too.

 One you have set suitable temperatures and timers, appoint a member of staff to have responsibility for them – and make sure all staff know who the appointed person is.
-This guide contains a free poster that will help.

 Clean heating surfaces and filters on warm air heaters to allow for better efficiency.
 It also helps to prolong the life of the equipment by preventing overheating.

 Installing heat reflectors to the walls behind radiators can improve their efficiency at relatively low cost.